Skew-Symmetric Elements of Rational Group Algebras: Introduction

 where $\mathfrak{R}, \mathfrak{Sp}$ and $\mathfrak{C}$ are the sets of irreducible characters of $G$ of real, symplectic and complex types, respectively.
 The prime signifies that there is just one summand $\mathfrak{gl}(\chi(1))$ for each pair $\{\chi,\overline{\chi}\}$ from $\mathfrak{C}$.
-A slightly more general setting has been taken into consideration by Marin \cite{M-10}, where $R=\Bbbk$, a field of characteristic zero such that each ordinary representation of $G$ is defined over $\Bbbk$ (for instance, any $\Bbbk$ containing the field of cyclotomic numbers) and $\sigma$ is the $\Bbbk$-linear extension of the map $g\mapsto\alpha(g)g^{-1}$, where $\alpha:G\rightarrow\Bbbk^\times$ is a multiplicative character of $G$.
-Here also $\Bbbk G^-_\sigma$ is shown to admit a similar kind of decomposition.
+A slightly more general setting has been taken into consideration by Marin \cite{M-10}, where $R=\mathbb{K}$, a field of characteristic zero such that each ordinary representation of $G$ is defined over $\mathbb{K}$ (for instance, any $\mathbb{K}$ containing the field of cyclotomic numbers) and $\sigma$ is the $\mathbb{K}$-linear extension of the map $g\mapsto\alpha(g)g^{-1}$, where $\alpha:G\rightarrow\mathbb{K}^\times$ is a multiplicative character of $G$.
+Here also $\mathbb{K} G^-_\sigma$ is shown to admit a similar kind of decomposition.
 Both the papers have used Frobenius-Schur Theory and concluded an analogue of Wedderburn decomposition for the corresponding Lie subalgebras.
 All these results motivated us to study these kinds of Lie algebras on a more general setting.
-We have considered the rational group algebra $\mathbb{Q}G$ and its Lie subalgebra $\mathbb{Q}G^-_\sigma$ with respect to any involution $\sigma$ of $\mathbb{Q}G$.
-Let us look at an example first.
+We have considered the group algebra $FG$ of a finite group $G$ where $F$ is an algebraic extension of $\mathbb{Q}$ and its Lie subalgebra $FG^-_\sigma$ with respect to any arbitrary involution $\sigma$ of $FG$.